PoignardAzur/poignardazur.github.io/drafts/07-microsoft-copilot-blunder.md

 Well, here I have to warn you: I'm extremely new at machine learning, and most of the models I found I failed to get running on my machine.

-Fortunately, the GGML ecosystem and the Rust community both came to my rescue, in the form of [the llm crate](https://github.com/rustformers/llm), a tool helping you run language models using [the GGML format](https://github.com/ggerganov/ggml) in the CPU.
+Fortunately, the GGML ecosystem and the Rust ecosystem both came to my rescue, in the form of [the llm crate](https://github.com/rustformers/llm), a tool helping you run language models using [the GGML format](https://github.com/ggerganov/ggml) in the CPU.
 (Basically the Rust equivalent of [llama.cpp](https://github.com/ggerganov/llama.cpp))

 Even that was no guarantee, and there were quite a few models that llm couldn't load, but the llm repo came with [a list of models known to work](https://github.com/rustformers/llm/blob/main/doc/known-good-models.md), which helped me get started.